 State College/University (C/U) Relations Chair Position Description

-The state college/university (C/U) relations chair serves as the link between AAUW and the higher education community to recruit and retain AAUW college/university partner members in her or his state and to increase AAUW’s visibility on campuses.
+The state college/university (C/U) relations chair serves as the link between AAUW and the higher education community to recruit and retain AAUW C/U members in her or his state and to increase AAUW’s visibility on campuses.

 Responsibilities to Your State

-- Develop an annual action plan that includes specific, measurable goals as well as C/U member recruitment and engagement priorities
+- Develop an annual action plan and budget that includes specific, measurable goals as well as C/U member recruitment and engagement priorities

-- Ensure that partner-member recruitment and retention priorities are included in your state’s strategic plan and state budget.
+- Ensure that C/U membership priorities are integrated throughout your state’s strategic plan

 Responsibilities to Branches in Your State